-I have also taught communication theory, critical theory, rhetoric, syntax, critical thinking and argumentation theory and research methods in humanities and social sciences.
+I have also taught communication theory, critical theory, rhetoric, syntax, English language, critical thinking and argumentation theory and research methods in humanities and social sciences.

 At the moment I teach Enhanced Study Skills and Communication in first year, Contemporary Social Theory and Religion, Self and Society in second year and I am available for BA and MA dissertation supervision, all in the Department of Criminology and Sociology.

 My main research interest is Aristotle's age-old question "what is being?" and the role this question plays in human existence, culture and in our ways of knowing.
 I can't let go of this question, and, it seems, the question doesn' t let go of me.
 I draw my inspiration therefore mainly from the long classical tradition of speculative metaphysics (and its critics), that runs from Plato and Aristotle via Aquinas and Descartes to Kant, Hegel, Heidegger and Whitehead.
 But I also have an interest in Daoism and have explored the relations between Daoism and process philosophy.
 At the moment I am working on a study of the reception of Plato in German thought since Leibniz, in which I am interested in those moments at which the interpretation of Plato's philosophy became a catalyst for philosophical development and change.
 The idea of enthousiasm, and the transformations in the understanding and evaluation of it, plays a central role in this history.